sjufan84/antigravity_fun/NEBULA_RELAY.md

 Choose your own adventure!
 Here are some directions you could explore:

 ### 🌟 Deepen the Stars
 - What if stars could evolve over time?
+(Started this with visits!)
 - What if you could edit/expand star content?
 - What if stars had metadata (tags, mood, type)?
+(Added Categories!)
 - What if related stars formed named constellations?

 ### 🎭 Social Galaxy